Hyper-TH/Hyper-TH/README.md

 <h1 align="center">Hi there!
 My name is Twila.</h1>
 <h3 align="center">I'm a passionate developer from Dublin Ireland who loves to code and learn new things!</h3>

-- 🔭 I’m currently working on: React with ASP.NET Core
+- 🔭 I’m currently working on: Small Projects

 - 🌱 I’m currently learning: **React with ASP.NET Core**